 PhD programs in the ECE Department require a total of ten one-term courses or the equivalent at the graduate level, some of which may have been taken during studies at the Masters level.
 For example, a Doctoral student who completed six courses at the Masters level will normally be required to take four more courses during the Doctoral program.
 Doctoral students are also required to complete comprehensive examinations, a formal thesis proposal, and the thesis.
 This is normally accomplished in a thirty-three month program.

-The PhD is offered in Electrical Engineering, Computer Engineering and Software Engineering.
+The PhD in Electrical Engineering and Computer Engineering is offered in the field of Electrical Engineering, Computer Engineering and Computer Security

 The Calendar describes admissions guidelines and requirements.